Skip to content

 File-based Secrets

-For container environments (Kubernetes, Docker Swarm), you can also use file-based secrets by appending _FILE to any environment variable name:
+For container environments (Kubernetes, Docker Swarm), supported API-key and secret variables can also use a _FILE suffix:

 # Instead of setting the key directly: